Frazie jumped back, confused... and then that fire started to stand up.

 Fortunately, you can usually stop them with water.

 Subtrope of Evil Is Burning Hot and Elemental Embodiment.
 Sister Trope of Living Lava.
 See also Sinister Sentient Sun, which is basically this in a planetary scale; and Hitodama Light, which looks like floating fireballs but is actually something more ghostly.
+Hellfire sometimes takes this form.
 Compare and contrast Murder Water.

 - The Divine Comedy: False counselors are damned to suffer forever not in fire, but as fires.
 These liars can no more speak with their silver-tongues, but must writhe their flame-tips back and forth to poorly imitate organic speech.

 - Harry Potter and the Deathly Hallows: The Fiendfyre spell takes the forms of several monsters while wrecking the Room of Requirement.
-These evil flames are extremely dangerous and difficult to control for the caster, as Crabbe learns the hard way.
+These evil flames are extremely dangerous and difficult to control for the caster, as Crabbe (Goyle in the film) learns the hard way.
+Fortunately, it so happens that it's one of the few ways to destroy Horcruxes, it's just that no one had considered it due to the inherent risk.

 - The Thebaid: In the final book, the funeral fires of Oedipus' sons inherit the hatred of their corpses and battle each other in a ungodly display.

-- In Upright Magic by Vadim Korostylyov, one of the antagonists is the Underground Fire, who looks like a figure made entirely of flames.
+- Upright Magic: One of the antagonists is the Underground Fire, who looks like a figure made entirely of flames.
 He is the only villain who actually almost kills the heroine, since the rest are either idiots or surrounded by said idiots.

 - Chronicles of Darkness: Spirits have Blue-and-Orange Morality focused on their area of Influence, so fire spirits want nothing more than to burn things and are unaware or unconcerned that other beings might object to being combusted.